 Trade creation is said to take place when low cost producers from a member country of a customs union replace inefficient domestic producers.
+In other words, it is the net volume of new trade resulting from forming or joining a trade bloc.
 This is the positive static effect and is said to promote welfare by improving resource allocation.